JinraeKim/Segment_Transparent_Objects/README.md

 ## Environments
+### Tested environment
+- Ubuntu 18.04
+- Python 3.6

+### Suggested environments from the original author
 - python 3
 - torch = 1.1.0 (>1.1.0 with cause performance drop, we can't find the reason)
 - torchvision